bamlab/dev-standards/react-native/setup/setup-code-push.mo.md

 ### 2. Login into AppCenter _(~4 min)_

-Log with your GitHub or Google account:
+Login with your GitHub or Google account:

 ```bash
 appcenter login